NimbleArchitect/GpioSentry/README.md

 ## How it works

-GpioSentry sits in a loop checking all gpio pins listed in the configuration file, once the state has been read another loop compares the trigger state and the previous pin state looking for a change that has lasted for at least the timeout period.
+GpioSentry sits in a loop checking all gpio pins listed in the configuration file, once the current pin state has been read another loop compares the trigger state and the previous pin state looking for a change that has lasted for at least the timeout period.
 Once the trigger has been verified as valid the configured action is run GpioSentry does not check for the return value of any action and will only log that the action should have fired.  http timeouts are silently ignored and only repeat if the event is triggered again.

 ## Why?

-I'm in the process of designing my smart home and wanted to diy my own alarm system, originally I was using python to read the gpio pins but the response time wasn't fast enough.
+I'm in the process of setting up my smart home and wanted to diy my own alarm system, originally I was using python to read the gpio pins but the response time wasn't fast enough.
 During the testing phase I was able to open and close the door (with a 2 inch gap) fast enough that the trigger never fired and after plenty of reading about alarm response times, I started searching for faster languages.
 After settling on rust I wrote two programs one to check the door bell and another to check the open state of the door, adjusting timeous and rebuilding quickly became annoying enough that I started searching for alternative solutions.
 With Google not turning up anything worthwhile this project was born :)

 ## Getting Started